truongconghiep/CarND-Vehicle-Detection/CarND_Vehicle_Detection_writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to use the function [find_car](https://github.com/truongconghiep/CarND-Vehicle-Detection/blob/9f4264e3ea43335af99936a2cc4c163e36da1bc8/lesson_functions.py#L165), provived in the lessons for the implementation of sliding window.
+I decided to use the function [find_car](https://github.com/truongconghiep/CarND-Vehicle-Detection/blob/9f4264e3ea43335af99936a2cc4c163e36da1bc8/lesson_functions.py#L165), provived in the lessons for the implementation of sliding window with ystart = 300 and ystop = 700.
+That means, we are finding cars only in the lower half of the frame.
+The scales for search varies from 1.25 to 3.5 to find cars with different sizes and at different distances.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on seven scales ([1.25, 1.75, 2.0, 2.3, 2,7, 3.0,3.5]) using LUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on seven scales ([1.25, 1.75, 2.0, 2.3, 2,7, 3.0,3.5]) using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image2]
 ![alt text][image3]